tastyigniter/docs/installation.md

 RewriteBase /subdirectory/
 ```

-**Nginx configuration**
+#### Nginx configuration

-Make sure that [`.nginx.conf`](https://github.com/tastyigniter/TastyIgniter/blob/v4/.nginx.conf) file included with
-TastyIgniter has been uploaded correctly.
-Then, assuming you have Nginx
-setup, add the following to your server's configuration block:
+Make sure that the [`.nginx.conf`](https://github.com/tastyigniter/TastyIgniter/blob/master/.nginx.conf) file included with TastyIgniter has been uploaded correctly.
+The `.nginx.conf` file is located in the root directory of your TastyIgniter installation.
+Then, assuming you have Nginx setup, add the following to your server's configuration block:

 ```html
 include /path/to/tastyigniter/.nginx.conf;